cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }
     ```

-6. While you are at it, you can update the function(s) you used to set up your keeper with one game, for instance:
+6. Update the function(s) you used to set up your keeper with one game, for instance:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_play_move_test.go#L8-L17]
     func (suite *IntegrationTestSuite) setupSuiteWithOneGameForPlayMove() {